lxg1992/MetanaAssignments/Module14/autoProject/README.md

 # TODO

-yarn sign with the proper `guess` encoded and then chick to see if the signature is valid
+yarn sign with the proper `guess` encoded and then check to see if the signature is valid